yargs/yargs/README.md

 being outputted.
 To enable bash completions, concat the generated script to your `.bashrc`, or `.bash_profile`.

-`descrption`: provide a description in your usage instructions for the command that generates bash completion scripts.
+`description`: provide a description in your usage instructions for the command that generates bash completion scripts.

 `fn`, rather than relying on yargs' default completion functionlity, which